-Another method of weight estimation uses girth and length.
+Fig 5.
+Measurement of girth and length.

-A ruler is used to connect the appropriate values on the girth and length scales, and the weight is read where it intersects the weight scale.
+To estimate a horse's weight using height and length measurements on a nomogram, a ruler is used to connect the appropriate values on the girth and length scales, and the weight is read where it intersects the weight scale.

 Carroll,C.L. and Huntington, P.J.
 (1988) Body condition scoring and weight estimation of horsesEquine Veterinary Journal20, 41-45.

 Further information on horse ownership and management may be obtained from:

 Phone: 136 186